Great Web Copy

 Anyone can write a few paragraphs in a blog, but how do you make sure that your users want to read it?
 Here is my advice for writing simple, engaging and informative web copy that also meets all the rules when it comes to SEO.

 I am by no means a great writer, which makes writing interesting and engaging blogs each week a challenge.
-It’s not that I don’t have useful advice to share, it’s just putting it writing doesn’t come easily to me.
+It’s not that I don’t have useful advice to share, it’s just putting it writing doesn’t come to me simply.

-What I have learnt over the years is a number of tips and tricks to make my web copy more engaging.
-In addition, because I spend a lot of time helping business owners with their SEO, I also make sure that the copy is optimised for use on websites.
+What I have learnt over the years are many tips and tricks to make my web copy more engaging.
+Also, because I spend a lot of time helping business owners with their SEO, I also make sure that website text is optimised.

 So here are my tips: